fcard/ExpressionPatterns.jl/docs/lib/PatternStructure.md

-Since slurps already work with extracted arguments, there is no need for a step for them.
+Since slurps already work with extracted arguments, there is no need for a step for them, this being a placeholder.
 Calling `SlurpStep` causes an error.

 ---